nymea/nymea-docs/src/pages/documentation/developers/integrations/plugin-code.md

 ### JavaScript

-Each JavaScript plugin is ran in separate JS engine.
+Each JavaScript plugin is ran in a separate JS engine.
 The JS engine is ECMA-5 compliant but does not support node.js nor has a browsers `window` object.

-Additional `.mjs` modules may be imported but please note that for inclusion of the plugin into the main plugin repository, the plugin needs to ship all required dependencies.
+Additional `.mjs` modules may be imported by installing them in the plugins source code and shipping them with the plugin.

 ## Setup